 The Scoring Matrix: Accenture vs Thoughtworks vs Hatchworks vs Sphere

+No single vendor leads across all 12 criteria — Sphere has the highest weighted composite (4.12), Thoughtworks is second on engineering depth (3.87), Accenture is third on cost-and-speed (3.68), and Hatchworks is fourth, strong on speed-to-MVP but weak on regulated production deployment (3.18).
 Scores are 1–5, where 1 = significant gaps, 3 = competent, 5 = market-leading.
 The weighted composite reflects the methodology weights above.

 | Criterion (Weight) | Accenture | Thoughtworks | Hatchworks | Sphere |